 Weight training is an incredible thing for anyone to do.
 It has a host of benefits that anyone can feel.
-It’s effective at improving multiple aspects of your life, and in multiple ways.
+It’s effective at improving multiple aspects of your life and in numerous ways.
 It doesn’t matter who you are or why you’re working out; picking up weight training will bring about a range of positive changes.

 Another awesome benefit of weight training is the increase in balance and stability.
 Not only are your strongest muscles getting more powerful, but so are the muscles that you use every day to stabilise yourself.
-The addition of weights in your exercises means that your body must adapt to make sure that you don’t fall or drop the weight, and it shows.
-You'll likely be able to balance more easily and feel sturdier in general, especially if you already lacked in strength in some areas (everybody is!).
+Adding weights in your exercises means that your body must adapt to make sure that you don’t fall or drop the weight, and it shows.
+As a result, you’ll likely be able to balance more easily and feel sturdier in general, especially if you already lack strength in some areas (everybody is!).

-A direct result from the points above is injury prevention.
-Weight training is a great way to make sure that your muscles are strong enough to support your joints and your bones in everyday life.
-This is beneficial not only to your everyday movements but in case of an accident too.
+A direct result of the points above is injury prevention.
+Weight training is a great way to ensure that your muscles are strong enough to support your joints and bones in everyday life.
+This is beneficial not only to your everyday movements but also in case of an accident.
 It’s not uncommon to see people injuring their backs, for example, just doing generic daily activities like lifting and even exercising.
 Weight training gives you that added protection that other training styles just can provide.
 It’s also great for arthritis!

 Wider Benefits of Weight Training